BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 > Step 1: Initial inclusion and exclusion
 * Step 1.1: Get the patient list
 Once datasets with all needed information are identified, these fields can be pulled together and the initial inclusion and exclusion criteria can be applied.
 Since EHR database has a large population, the first filter of inclusion needs to be applied to select the subjects who ever had the diagnosis codes related to the study since 2017-01-01.
-The inclusion list is provided in appendix 1.
+The inclusion list is provided in [Appendix_1](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/Appendix_1.xlsx).
 Based on our experience, approximately 10% to 15% of the total population may be retained from this step.
 However, this percentage might differ in different EHR databases.
 In addition, all encounters between age 18 to 65 are included in the dataset.
 From the subjects who met the inclusion rule, those who ever had an ICD-10-CM diagnosis code of F60.3, F00-F09, F70-F79 need to be excluded.
 (F60.3: Borderline personality disorder; F00-F09: Mental disorder due to known physiological condition; F70-F79: Intellectual disabilities)
 > Programming Note
-1. In appendix_1, the ICD-10 codes are in a format of combination of letters and numbers without any symbols, i.e. F603, however, in EHR systems, ICD-10 codes usually have ‘.’ between numbers, e.g. ‘F60.3’.
+1. In Appendix_1, the ICD-10 codes are in a format of combination of letters and numbers without any symbols, i.e. F603, however, in EHR systems, ICD-10 codes usually have ‘.’ between numbers, e.g. ‘F60.3’.
 So, when using Appendix_1, please remove any ‘.’ in your dataset to match the diagnosis code in Appendix_1.
 2. Appendix_1 shall be imported into your database for further data integration and selection.
 The first column contains all the ICD_10 codes in the inclusion list.
 The second column is diagnosis_description which won’t be used.
 It is included here for better understanding the meaning of codes.
 3. Use SQL queries to merge different tables by INNER JOIN on unique keys to create the tables.
 4. Add inclusion conditions in “WHERE” statement of the query.
 It should contain 18<=age<= 65 and discharged date >= 2017-01-01